 The Company generates revenues mainly from selling its products along with related maintenance and support services.
 At times, these arrangements may also include professional services, such as installation services or training.
-The Company generally sells its products through resellers, distributors, OEMs and system integrators, all of whom are considered end-users.
+Some of the Company's product sells is done through resellers, distributors, OEMs and system integrators, all of whom are considered end-users.